cleaversolutions/hh/_posts/2016-03-13-most-successful-hangers-in-kickstarter.markdown

 There have been many attempts over the years to launch a new hanger design on Kickstarter, and I have have a few theories why products like this face an uphill battle.
 Most fizzle out and die, but thanks to you we've made Higher Hangers a huge success.

-In fact, we broke the record within 48 hours.
-Bucking the trend like this doesn't happen often, so I decided to think about what makes Higher Hangers different from all the rest.
+In fact, we broke the record within 48 hours of launching on Kickstarter.
+Bucking the trend like this doesn't happen often, so I thought about what makes Higher Hangers different from all the rest.
 This infographic is what I came up with:

 <script id="infogram_0_higher_hangers_the_1_hangers_in_kickstarter_history" title="Higher Hangers, the #1 Hangers in Kickstarter History" src="//e.infogr.am/js/embed.js?RT2" type="text/javascript"></script>